FAQs

 Who will be living in the new homes?

 We aim to deliver affordable housing that meets the needs of our local community.
-Once the redevelopment is completed, we’ll be letting these homes through the usual process at CHP.
-This sees CHP work with Chelmsford City Council to allocate homes.
-All the existing residents at Andrews Place have the opportunity to return to the new development should they wish and, if so, will be allocated a home.
+Once the redevelopment is completed, we’ll be letting these homes through our usual process.
+All of the existing customers at Andrews Place and Rainsford Lane will have the opportunity to return to the new development and will be allocated a home if they want one.

 Why are the homes being demolished?